 The answer to that is there’s no simple answer!
 But surely if we work together, we can work it out!
 If each person just took one action, say to cut down or cut out meat-eating, that would make a huge difference.

 There’s another reason why animal rights are important too.
 Many of the things we do to keep, feed and kill the animals we feel we need, are causing very significant damage to the environment and to planet Earth.
 Our home, this planet, which is the only home we have, is being damaged by many of our everyday actions.

-For example, factory farms are very common, even in countries you may not expect, for example, the UK (‘factory farms’ are where animals such as cows, pigs, rabbits and chickens are kept by the millions in very confined cages or enclosures for their whole lives, limiting their natural behaviour).
+For example, factory farms (where animals such as cows, pigs, rabbits and chickens are kept by the millions in very confined cages or enclosures for their whole lives, limiting their natural behaviour) are very common.
 Not only does this intense farming mean animal diseases are more easily spread through the unhygienic conditions and proximity, which in turn leads farmers to overuse antibiotics, leading to the spread of super-bugs and the decline in effectiveness of antibiotics for humans, but the vast quantities of pollution from the animal waste of these facilities leads to serious environmental hazards and destruction.